Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 | 6.2.12 | {{% date 2024 3 22 %}} | {{% date 2025 3 22 %}} |
 | 6.5.4 | {{% date 2024 1 11 %}} | {{% date 2025 1 11 %}} |
 | 6.5.5 | {{% date 2024 3 4 %}} | {{% date 2025 3 4 %}} |

-## Incoming update for future release

-~~Use GCC 11 with MinGW-w64 v9 for building following Qt 5.15 series.~~ (Build failed on 5.15.12)
-Use Android NDK r25 series for building Qt 5.15.13 / 6.2.8 onwards.

 ## Existing Patches